force11/scwg-wg4/README.md

                +----| mp3 +-----+   +-------------------+   +----------------+
                     +-----+

-The general process goes like this (of course replace file paths with the appropriate locations):
+The general process goes like this (of course replace these file paths with the appropriate locations):

 1. Import the audio into formats and bitrates appropriate for the Web,